samisbakedham/finn/doc/stratum_for_pools.md

 #### stratum_tokio_workers

--- This option is removed form 3.2.0 release because mwc-node switched to async model.
+-- This option is removed form 3.2.0 release because finn-node switched to async model.
 So there is no reasons to wait.
 Please migrate to sync/wait model.

 ## REST API  /v2/stratum